Enichy/QuikckStart_CSFML/README.md

   Visit the official CSFML website or download the source code from the CSFML GitHub repository.

 **Build CSFML:**
-  ·Extract the downloaded archive and navigate to the CSFML directory.
+  - Extract the downloaded archive and navigate to the CSFML directory.
-  ·Create a build directory (e.g., build/) within the CSFML directory.
+  - Create a build directory (e.g., build/) within the CSFML directory.
-  ·Open a terminal and navigate to the build directory.
+  - Open a terminal and navigate to the build directory.
-  ·Run the following commands:
+  - Run the following commands:
 ```
 cmake ..
 make